 It is difficult to grasp just how ancient everything is in Egypt.
 Everywhere we went, we came across temples that were thousands of years old.
-We cycled from Cairo to Luxor and followed the Nile River down to Aswan seeing many temples when at the time, we didn’t even realize their significance.
+The earliest Egyptian temples date back to the 4th millennium BC.
+Wow!
+We had the privilege of cycling from Cairo to Luxor and followed the Nile River all the way down to Aswan.
+During that trip, we witnessed many ancient temples where at the time, we didn’t even realize their significance.

 The Karnak Temple took an astounding 2000 years to build from 2055 BC to 100 AD.
-Karnak was dedicated to three Gods, The God Amun-Re, Mut and Montu.
+Karnak was dedicated to three Ancient Egypts Gods, God Amun-Re, Mut, and Montu.
 And its main temple building was the largest religious site ever built.

 The most impressive thing to see is its Hypostyle Hall.
 A hypostyle hall is a room of pillars with a roof on top and Karnak’s hypostyle hall is huge.
 It is a structure of 134 columns arranged in 16 rows.
 This area alone covered 54,000 sq. ft (16,459 meters) We highly recommend hiring a guide to take you through Karnak Temple, it is one of the largest ancient ruins in the world.

-- But we recommend taking a Nile River Cruise to Aswan and spending a few days here to see Abu Simbel.
+- We recommend taking a Nile River Cruise to Aswan and spending a few days here to see Abu Simbel.

 - Don’t have time to see it all?
-Book a 2 day tour from Cairo to Luxor and Abu Simbel to see the main temples of Egypt in a short time.
+Book a 2 day tour from Cairo to Luxor and Abu Simbel to see the most impressive ancient Egyptian temples in a short time.

-The temple of Medinet Habu was dedicated to Ramses III.
-What we found interesting to see was the painted columns that are still in tact.
+The temple of Medinet Habu may not be the most recognizable temple from Ancient Egypt but it is impressive. was dedicated to Ramses III.
+What we found interesting to see were the painted columns that are still intact.
 This temple is found on the West Bank of Luxor.
 It is the second-largest ancient temple in Egypt and it is famous for its statues of Ramses III.
 These Pharaohs weren’t vain at all!